 Plant your seeds.

 And lucky for us – it’s always the right season for love.

 Just clear seeing, choosing, showing up, workin’ the garden.

 Here’s to love.

 May we know that we can grow so much bounty, together.
-And may we take the risk of trying.
+And may we feast on every morsel.